cameronhirbodi/ch-design/_posts/portfolio/2018-01-04-hop_forged_brewing_company.md

 ---
 layout: post_portfolio
 title: Hop Forged Brewing Company
-meta: Identity created for Hop Forged Brewing Company
+meta: These logos were created to represent the identity of a newly established brewery in Hanford, California.
 category: portfolio
 tag: identity
 permalink: portfolio/:title/